 [†]I appreciate the staff of the Missouri Department of Correction for providing the dataset for the research project.
 I sincerely thank my supervisor Ian Fillmore for his support, comments, and suggestions.
 I would also like to thank Marcus Berliant, George Gayle, and Robert Pollak for beneficial discussions, comments, and advice.
-I also thank internal seminar participants at Washington University in St. Louis.
+I also thank seminar participants at internal seminars and the Olin Brown Bag Seminar at Washington University in St. Louis, the Happy Hour Seminar, and the UGOD seminar.
 The views expressed in this paper are those of the author and do not necessarily reflect the view of the Missouri Department of Corrections.
+This project is approved by the IRB board at Washington University in St. Louis: IRB ID 201904050.